 28-year-old Kelden Scott has just gone through his second messy divorce.
 On the spur of the moment, he leaves Chicago, his wealthy family, and his comfortable job to begin life fresh in central Illinois.
 Over the next year he battles substance abuse and sexual addictions, gets caught in the middle of the battle between Christians and gays, and ultimately learns what it truly means to love.

-The novel is cast in the form of a four-movement symphony.
-Each "movement" is subtitled as though giving performance instructions, reflecting the overall tone of the "movement".
-I have illustrated each chapter; these illustrations can also be seen in the "Art Gallery".
+This novel is cast in the form of a four-movement symphony.
+Each section is subtitled as though giving performance instructions, reflecting the overall tone of the section.
+Each chapter includes an original pencil illustration, which can also be seen on this site in the "Art Gallery".

-As indicated on my "Behind the Scenes" page, I have also written a complete symphony to accompany this novel.
-Go to "The Music Room" to listen to an electronically realized version of Symphony #1: The "Kelden" Symphony on SoundCloud.
+I have also written a complete companion symphony.
+Go to "The Music Room" on this site to listen to an electronically realized version of the "Kelden" Symphony (Symphony #1) on Soundcloud.

 The Fire and the Light